JuliaSmoothOptimizers/CUTEst.jl/docs/src/index.md

 end
 ```

-`finalize(nlp)` is automatically handled by the garbage collector; however, you may need to call it manually if you want to recreate a model with the same problem but of a different size.
+Each call to CUTEstModel creates an independent model.
+You do not need to call finalize(nlp) manually: the finalizer in CUTEst.jl handles unloading the shared library automatically when the model is garbage-collected.

+!!! note
+The finalizer is automatic, but when creating multiple models with the same problem name in the same process, you must finalize explicitly to avoid conflicts.

 ## Working with CUTEst directly